 One of my very favorite potato preparations was Fried Mashed Potato Cakes, made with left-over mashed potato.
 Crunchy on the outside, tender on the inside.
 Oh, so good.

-Mom used to make hers with just the left-over potato, an egg, flour, salt, and pepper.
-Formed into a patty and fried.
-Over the years, I've been making mine with a light panko crust, which really enhances the crunchiness of the outside of the cake.
+While Mom made hers with just the left-over potato, an egg, flour, salt, and pepper, I've been making mine with a light panko crust.

 I like to make my Fried Mashed Potato Cakes a little on the thick side because I love the crunchy outside and tender inside.
 If you like yours to have more crunch, then just make them thinner.
 Also, if you are making them with just mashed potatoes, adding some chopped green onion is nice.